Crowd preference

 April–May or September–October

-May: 20–25°C, Colosseum queues manageable, café culture in full swing.
-September: harvest season, lower prices, locals back from August, restaurants at their best.
+May: 20–25°C with pleasant weather, Colosseum queues manageable, outdoor activities in full swing.
+September: harvest season, lower prices, many Italians back from August coastal holidays, restaurants at their best with fewer tourists.

 Amalfi Coast, Cinque Terre, coastal